StefanVonRanda/bun-pug-sass/README.md

 # pug-sass

-A simple starter template for building static sites using **pug** & **sass** running under **bun**
+A simple starter template for building static sites using **pug** & **sass** running under **bun** No build scripts or frameworks, just good old `Concurrent`, for running the dev server and watching for file changes.

 To install dependencies: